 - AI-generated content lacks depth and authenticity

-WordPress is a long-standing blogging site with the infrastructure and support to help you create a professional website.
+WordPress.com is a long-standing blogging site with the infrastructure and support to help you create a professional website.
 The editing tools allow you to customize templates to your liking, and a customizable subdomain means you can start sharing your URL immediately.
-We were surprised at the lack of AI tools, but we were still able to build our test WordPress website easily.
+When we tested the platform in December 2025, our tester found WordPress.com quick to set up, with an AI website builder and Jetpack AI tools available across the dashboard.

-Our biggest complaint regarding WordPress is that you have to purchase a Business plan to have access to WooCommerce plugins, which run everything from SEO to sales transactions.
+Our biggest complaint about WordPress.com is that you have to purchase a Business plan to access WooCommerce plugins, which handle everything from SEO to sales transactions.
 We recommend committing to an ecommerce-supported tier for established page owners, but novices might want to start somewhere else.

 - Free plan includes a customizable subdomain